Ann Hudson, MA PGCE

 Archaeology

 I have many years of experience in indexing archaeological monographs and periodicals.
-I am the regular indexer for the journals Vernacular Architecture and Journal of the British Archaeological Association and for the county journals Sussex Archaeological Collections and Proceedings of the Cambridge Antiquarian Society.
+I am the regular indexer for the journals Vernacular Architecture, Journal of the British Archaeological Association and Proceedings of the Cambridge Antiquarian Society.

 Art History